MaddiMo/Machine_Learning/README.md

 ### RESULT

-From the different models that have been completed, it has been seen that the XGBoost is the best one.From the result,it can be said that XGBoost provides a considerable good enough. # However, it does not provide a definitive answer
+From the different models that have been completed, it has been seen that the **XGBoost method** is the best one to predict the percentage of alcohol of the red wine.
+From the result, it can be said that XGBoost provides a considerable good enough model.
+However, it does not provide a definitive answer.